casdoor/casdoor-website/docs/permission/adapter.md

 - `Database type` : Now support MySQL, PostgreSQL, SQL server, Oracle, SQLite 3.
 - `Database` : The database name.
 - `Table` : The table name.
 If the table does not exist, it will be created.
-- `model` : You can select one model belonging to the organization of the adapter.

 ![adapter_config](/img/permission/adapter/adapter_config.png)